Apollo G. Bird

-Apollo G. Bird (April 2020 – present) is a grey parrot and the subject of the YouTube channel "Apollo and Frens" run by couple Tori and Dalton Mason.
+Apollo G. Bird (hatched April 2020) is a grey parrot and the subject of the YouTube channel "Apollo and Frens" run by couple Tori and Dalton Mason.
 His intelligence was equated to that of a "human toddler" and he can answer numerous complex questions in English.

 Early life

-In December 2020, Tori and Dalton Mason purchased Apollo from Animal House Pet Center in St. Petersburg, Florida, for $1,700.
+In December 2020, Tori (born 1998) and Dalton Mason (born 1999) purchased Apollo from Animal House Pet Center in St. Petersburg, Florida, for $1,700.
 He had been surrendered there by a previous owner.

 They adopted him with the intent to train him based on Irene Pepperberg's model/rival technique, and document the process on their YouTube channel "Apollo and Frens".
 They wrote, "Through showcasing the abilities and emotional intelligence of Apollo, we plan to pursue further legal rights for all parrots, much like those of dogs and cats."
-They also own two white-bellied caiques named Soleil and Ophelia, who can perform numerous complex vocalizations and tricks.
+They also own two white-bellied caiques that both hatched in January 2022 and are named Soleil and Ophelia.
+They can perform numerous complex vocalizations and tricks.